Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Residual finiteness of for

-In particular, the connected components of $W\otimes_{\bar{U}}X_2$ are identical to the connected components of $W\otimes_{\bar{U}}X_1$ up to vertex labels.
-Since a graph is $q$-contractible regardless of its vertex labels, it suffices to calculate the other two relevant connected components of $W\otimes_{\bar{U}}X_2$.
-This results in two copies of $X_2$ as seen in Figure 17.
+In particular, the connected components of $\sigma(W)\otimes_{U}X_2$ are identical to the connected components of $\sigma(W)\otimes_{U}X_1$ up to vertex labels.
+Since a graph is $q$-connected regardless of its vertex labels, it suffices to calculate the vertex labels of the two non $q$-connected components of $\sigma(W)\otimes_{U}X_2$.
+This results in two copies of $X_2$ as seen in Figure 15.

-To calculate the non $q$-contractible relevant portion of $X_2\otimes_{\bar{U}}W$, we swap the tuple-entries at each vertex in Figure 17, resulting in a copy of $X_2$ and $X_1$.
+To calculate the vertex labels of the non $q$-connected relevant portion of $X_2\otimes_{U}\sigma(W)$, we swap the tuple-entries at each vertex in Figure 15, resulting in a copy of $X_2$ and $X_1$.